How To Improve SEO: 12 Tips To Grow Your Website

 9. Track your metrics

 Tracking your metrics will make it easier to see what is working in your SEO campaign and where you need to focus more.
+It also helps you prove the value of SEO to leadership.
 For example, if you notice an uptick in traffic to pages and then a high bounce rate, you might want to work on that page to increase engagement and encourage people to browse more.

 Some metrics to track include: